 Keep enveloping the form with tone.

 Squint at the scene often to check if you are achieving the effect of light that you are seeing.
 If your drawn sphere does not have the glow that you see when you squint at the scene, you are most likely overmodelling.

-Continue rendering: even out the values by filling in the "holes" where the charcoal is uneven.
+Continue rendering: even out the values by filling in the "gaps" where the charcoal is uneven.